Dennis Wheatley

-Dennis Yeats Wheatley (8 January 1897 – 10 November 1977) was a British writer whose prolific output of thrillers and occult novels made him one of the world's best-selling authors from the 1930s through the 1960s.
-His Gregory Sallust series was one of the main inspirations for Ian Fleming's James Bond stories.
+Dennis Yates Wheatley (8 January 1897 – 10 November 1977) was an English writer whose prolific output of thrillers and occult novels made him one of the world's best-selling authors from the 1930s through to the 1960s.

 Early life

-Wheatley was born at 10 Raleigh Gardens, Brixton Hill, London to Albert David and Florence Elizabeth Harriet (Baker) Wheatley.
-He was the eldest of three children in the family, which owned Wheatley & Son of Mayfair, a wine business.
-He admitted to having little aptitude for schooling and was later expelled from Dulwich College for allegedly forming a "secret society" (as he mentions in his introduction to The Devil Rides Out).

-Soon after his expulsion Wheatley became a British Merchant Navy officer cadet on the training ship HMS Worcester.
+Wheatley was born at 10 Raleigh Gardens, Brixton Hill, London, the eldest of three children—and only son—of Albert David Wheatley (died 1927) and Florence Elizabeth Harriet (1874-1955), daughter of ironmaster William Yates Baker, of Aspen House, 219, Brixton Hill.
+Wheatley's father owned Wheatley & Son, a wine business in Mayfair, London.
+Dennis admitted to having little aptitude for schooling and was later expelled after a few "unhappy years" studying at Dulwich College for allegedly forming a "secret society", as he mentions in his introduction to The Devil Rides Out.
+Soon after his expulsion, Wheatley became a British Merchant Navy officer cadet on the training ship HMS Worcester.

 Military service

 Wheatley was commissioned as a 2nd Lieutenant into the Royal Field Artillery during the First World War, receiving his basic training at Biscot Camp in Luton.
 He was assigned to the City of London Brigade and the 36th (Ulster) Division.
-Wheatley was gassed in a chlorine attack during Passchendaele and was invalided out, having served in Flanders, on the Ypres Salient, and in France at Cambrai and Saint-Quentin.
+Dennis was gassed in a chlorine attack during Passchendaele and was invalided out, having served in Flanders, on the Ypres Salient, and in France at Cambrai and Saint-Quentin.

 In 1919 he took over management of the family's wine business.
-In 1931, however, after business had declined because of the Great Depression, he sold the firm and began writing.
+In 1931, however, after his father's death, and with business having declined because of the Great Depression, he sold the firm and began writing.
+In 1930, his widowed mother married Sir Louis Newton, 1st Baronet, Lord Mayor of London 1923–24.

 During the Second World War Wheatley was a member of the London Controlling Section, which secretly coordinated strategic military deception and cover plans.
 His literary talents led to his working with planning staffs for the War Office.
 He wrote numerous papers for them, including suggestions for dealing with a possible Nazi invasion of Britain (recounted in his works Stranger than Fiction and The Deception Planners).
 The most famous of his submissions to the Joint Planning Staff of the war cabinet was on "Total War".
 He received a direct commission in the JP Service as a Wing Commander, RAFVR, and took part in the plans for the Normandy invasions.
-After the war Wheatley was awarded the U.S. Bronze Star for his role in the war effort.
+After the war Wheatley was awarded the U.S. Bronze Star for his role in the Second World War.